Weekly depth psychotherapy and counselling in central Bristol and online

 My practice is informed by both contemporary therapeutic thinking and older analytic traditions.

-Part of my professional training was grounded in Adlerian theory, drawing on the work of Alfred Adler and his emphasis on relational dynamics, social context and patterns of belonging and striving.
+Another part of my professional training was grounded in Adlerian theory, drawing on the work of Alfred Adler and his emphasis on relational dynamics, social context and patterns of belonging and striving.
 The Adlerian understanding of vertical and horizontal relating remains central to how I think about power, equality and psychological movement within therapy.

 Who this work could suit